winglang/workshop-bedrock/04-bedrock.md

 ## Challenge

-Are you able to create a Prompt that will accept a markdown files and return a markdown file with perfect english?
+Are you able to create a Prompt that will accept a markdown files and return a markdown file with perfect English?

 🚀 We will later use the bedrock module to fix the grammar of markdown files, but first, let's create a GitHub app. 🚀